A Non-Profit 501c3 Kidney Patient Empowerment Organization

 The term of graft function can vary greatly, depending on the age of the donor, the age of the recipient, and other medical issues.

 Preemptive (live kidney donor) transplant recipients (and those with less than 6 months on dialysis prior to transplant), can expect the best long-term success.
-But, how long is “long-term”?

 While there isn’t a crystal ball on these variables, transplant recipients who commit to living a healthy life and take their immunosuppressive medications religiously have a far better chance at reducing their risk of rejection.
 Adopting proactive strategies to prepare for the “possibility” of needing a 2nd transplant can be an incredibly smart move.
 It’s equally smart for live-donor recipients to ensure the future of their living donors.

-In this space, recipients agree to extend their public awareness campaigns to include their possible need for a 2nd transplant, as well as their donor’s possible need for a transplant some day.
+In this space, recipients agree to extend their public awareness campaigns to include their possible need for a 2nd transplant, as well as their donor’s possible need for a transplant someday.
 While some may argue it’s unlikely, the possibility cannot be predicted long before the need.

 In this model of public awareness, both recipients and their donors can talk-up this unthinkable (but possible) reality of needing to find another living kidney donor someday.